-Cerro Buenos Aires is located along the western margins of the Paleocene metallogenic belt of northern Chile, some 35Km southwest of the Au-Ag El Peñón epithermal deposits (Yamana Copper).
-The project has historical information on magnetometry, resistivity, soil and rock geochemistry, spectrometry and nine RC drillings (2739 m).
-Detailed geological mapping was completed in mid-April 2021, which has confirmed the presence of rocks and hydrothermal alteration of an appropriate age to host Paleocene porphyry systems.
-It also indicates that the project is located along a north-northeast structural corridor on the western edge of the Paleocene Belt.
-The identification of quartz veinlets together with the improved understanding of a tourmaline breccia in the project area has enhanced the potential for finding a porphyry copper related system (see news release dated April 28, 2021).
+Cerro Buenos Aires is located along the western margins of the Paleocene metallogenic belt of northern Chile, some 35Km southwest of the Au-Ag El Peñón epithermal deposits (Yamana Gold).
+The project has substantial historical information including magnetometry, resistivity, soil and rock geochemistry, rock and soil spectrometry and nine RC drill holes (2739m) available to Pampa.
+Updated detailed geological mapping was completed in April 2021, and confirmed the presence of rocks and hydrothermal alteration of an appropriate age to host Paleocene porphyry systems.
+The work also indicated that the project is located along a north-northeast structural corridor along the highly prospective western margins of the Paleocene Belt.
+The identification of quartz veinlets together with the improved understanding of a tourmaline breccia in the project area has enhanced the potential for finding a porphyry copper related system.
+An initial drill test was started and is currently underway.
+See news release dated April 28; May 12; June 2; June 16; July 7; July 29; and August 3, 2021 for further information.